temizna/TranscriptoPathR/README.md

 # TransriptoPathR

-**TransriptoPathR** is a comprehensive Shiny-based application for end-to-end RNA-Seq data analysis.
-It provides an interactive GUI for both novice and advanced users to perform quality control, normalization, differential expression, pathway analysis, and gene set enrichment analysis (GSEA) with minimal coding.
+**TransriptoPathR** is a comprehensive Shiny-based application for end-to-end RNA-Seq data analysis designed for bench scientists with no or minimal coding experience.
+It provides an interactive GUI for both novice and advanced users to perform quality control, normalization, differential expression, pathway analysis, and gene set enrichment analysis (GSEA) with no coding experience.

 ## ✨ Features